Importer of Record Service in the Republic of the Congo

 Frequently Asked Questions

-The IT, aviation, medical, and automotive industries benefit significantly, as they often involve regulated or high-value imports requiring special handling.
+The IT, aviation, medical device, and automotive industries benefit significantly, as they often involve regulated or high-value imports requiring special handling.

 Yes, a reliable IOR can manage shipments under Incoterms like DAP or DDP, ensuring smooth delivery and customs clearance in the Republic of the Congo.